mengmwang/Telstra-OA/README.md

 # Telstra-OA

-This repository contains the coding questions and answers for the online assessment by Telstra (code in Python 3).
+This repository contains the coding questions and my attempted solutions for the online assessment by Telstra (code in Python 3).

 **Five coding questions**